Bipolar Disorder (cont.)

 - Find a local Psychiatrist in your town

-As is true with virtually any mental-health diagnosis, there is no one test that definitively indicates that someone has bipolar disorder.
-Therefore, health-care professionals like psychiatrists and clinical psychologists diagnose this disease by gathering comprehensive medical, family, and mental-health information.
-The health-care professional will also either perform a physical examination or request that the individual's primary-care doctor perform one.
-The medical examination will usually include lab tests to evaluate the person's general health and to explore whether or not the individual has mental-health symptoms like euphoria, depression, agitated depression, and rarely paranoia or other symptoms of psychosis that are associated with a medical condition.
+As is true with virtually any mental health diagnosis, there is no one test that definitively assesses that someone has bipolar disorder.
+Therefore, health care clinicians, like psychiatrists and clinical psychologists, diagnose this disease by gathering comprehensive medical, family, and mental health information.
+The health care professional will also either perform a physical examination or request that the individual's primary-care doctor perform one.
+The medical examination will usually include lab tests to evaluate the person's general health and to explore whether or not the individual has mental health symptoms like euphoria, depression, agitated depression, and rarely paranoia or other symptoms of psychosis that are associated with a medical condition.